miguelCosta0/currency-converter/README.md

 ![Home page screenshot](/public/images/HomePageScreenshot.png)

+## How can you can i run it?

+- Download the project
-- download the project
+- Open the terminal in the project folder and execute the commands below

 ```
 npm i
 npm run dev
 ```

-### TODO

-- add a date option
-- write an actual README file